Franco-Syrian War: Countrywide revolts

-In the aftermath of the Clemenceau negotiations in January 1920, violent attacks against French forces occurred sporadically across Syria and effectively the Syrian Congress assembled in March 1920 to declare Faisal the king of Syria, as well as to officially set up the Arab Kingdom of Syria with Hashim al-Atassi as Prime Minister.
+In the aftermath of the Clemenceau negotiations in January 1920, violent attacks against French forces occurred sporadically across Syria.
+In March 1920, the Syrian Congress assembled to declare Faisal the king of Syria, as well as to officially set up the Arab Kingdom of Syria with Hashim al-Atassi as Prime Minister.
 An independent Arab Kingdom of Syria was proclaimed in Damascus on March 8, 1920, in an apparent dispute with the French over the nature of its rule.
 This action was immediately repudiated by the British and French and the San Remo Conference was called together by the League of Nations in April 1920 to explicitly establish the mandate of the French over Syria.

-Shortly, the war of Syrian Arab nationalists with the French became a devastating campaign for the new proclaimed Arab Kingdom of Syria.
-Several violent incidents in the region initiated by Arab militias, like the Battle of Tel Hai and the raid on Samakh, led to further international support of the French.
+Syrian Arab nationalists rejected the mandate and went to war with the French.
+The war soon became a devastating campaign for the newly proclaimed Arab Kingdom of Syria.
+Several violent incidents in the region initiated by Arab militias, like the Battle of Tel Hai and the raid on Samakh, led to further international support for the French.

 The League of Nations having given the French Mandate of Syria as planned, the French General Gouraud issued an ultimatum to the Syrian Arab government to disband its troops and submit to French control.
-Worried about the results of a long bloody fight with the French, King Faisal himself surrendered on July 14, 1920, but his message would not reach the General and King Faisal’s defense minister Yusuf al-'Azma, who ignoring the King, led an army to Maysalun to defend Syrian Arab Kingdom from French advance.
+Worried about the results of a long bloody fight with the French, King Faisal himself surrendered on July 14, 1920.
+However, his message would not reach the General and King Faisal’s defense minister Yusuf al-'Azma, who ignoring the King, led an army to Maysalun to defend Syrian Arab Kingdom from French advance.
 The Hashemite government of Damascus submitted reluctantly to the French ultimatum and disbanded its troops.

 Battle of Maysalun

-In spite of King Faisal's acceptance of France's ultimatum, Yusuf al-'Azma refused to give in.
+In spite of King Faisal's reluctant acceptance of France's ultimatum, Yusuf al-'Azma refused to give in.
 He raised a small body of disbanded troops and civilians, poorly armed relative to the modern, well-equipped professional French Army, and led them to Maysalun.
 Although he had no illusions about the outcome of the battle, al-'Azma wanted to make it clear that Arab Syria would not surrender without fighting, in order to deny the French occupation any legitimacy.
-The Battle of Maysalun on July 24th resulted in a crushing Syrian defeat.
+The Battle of Maysalun on July 24 resulted in a crushing Syrian defeat.
 The French forces under the command of General Mariano Goybet easily defeated the Syrian forces.
 Yusuf al-'Azma himself was killed in the battle.
+Lebanese Maronite volunteers reportedly fought alongside the French in the battle and openly celebrated the French victory.